Evidlo/prelim/main.typ

   // TODO: WIP

   - *optical filter wheel* - provides multispectral capability for out-of-band signal measurement used in thick exosphere retrievals.
-Has 6 settings:
+It has 6 settings:
       - open and blocked - for making measurements and dark images
       - 2 longpass filters (CaF₂, SrF₂) and 2 narrowband transmission filters
   - *KBr photocathode* - potassium bromide photocathode for converting #gls("UV") photons to electrons (known as _photoelectrons_)